ald0405/ald0405/README.md

 -->

-I'm an analytics consultant working in the NHS.
+I have a degree in Biology and and an MScR in Molecular Biology, however  I work as an analytics consultant in the NHS.

 My interests are in
 * Data Analytics